LeNPaul/Lagrange/_posts/2015-10-10-getting-started.md

 ### Disqus

 Lagrange supports comments at the end of posts through [Disqus](https://disqus.com/).
-In order to activate Disqus commenting, set `disqus.comments` to true in the `settings.yml` file under `_data`.
+In order to activate Disqus commenting, set `disqus.comments` to true in the `_data/settings.yml` file.
 If you do not have a Disqus account already, you will have to set one up, and create a profile for your website.
 You will be given a `disqus_shortname` that will be used to generate the appropriate comments sections for your site.
 More information on [how to set up Disqus](http://www.perfectlyrandom.org/2014/06/29/adding-disqus-to-your-jekyll-powered-github-pages/).

 ### Google Analytics